Ruby Romaine: Biography

-Ruby has also done makeup for the porn industry.
-Her work can be seen in Plymouth Cock.
+Ruby has also done makeup for the pornographic film industry.
+Her work can be seen in the period film, Plymouth Cock.
 "I never needed a 'beaver brush' when I worked with Minnelli!"

 Ruby has had numerous affairs with Hollywood actors.
 The list includes Anthony Quinn, Cornel Wilde, Lawrence Welk, and Robert Mitchum.
-Ruby swears that when she worked on the film Magnificent Obsession with actor Rock Hudson he was "all hands."
+Ruby swears that when she worked on the film Magnificent Obsession with actor Rock Hudson he was "all hands".

 She's only been arrested once in her life.
 "It was on one of those low-budget shows.
 It was all about people turning into rats."
 A half-pound of cocaine was found in the hair and makeup trailer and Ruby and another woman were taken in for questioning.
 She was innocent, but years prior she did let a gaffer rub some on one of her nipples and lick it off.
 "He got a bigger kick out of it than I did.
 That's for sure."

-Ruby's brand of cigarette choice is Pall Mall.
-She began smoking as early as seven years old.
+Ruby began smoking as early as seven years old.
 She has what many would describe as an alcohol problem, but Ruby would never admit to this.
 She sometimes refers to her alcohol as "medication", or a purifier.
 She is not one to refrain from drinking alcohol with medication after her artificial hip was put in backwards.
 She is not keen on missing Happy Hour at Smog Cutters, which she frequently drives to in her blue Buick.
 She enjoys champagne music and wine tasting.
 Ruby is known to call into The Family Spending Channel, a home shopping channel, when she's had "a few too many".

 Ruby only gets mammograms to ensure that she doesn't get dropped from her union's health insurance program.
 Ruby has had a hysterectomy.

-When work slows down, Ruby relies on her Social Security check, Buddy's disability check, her union pension, and food stamps.
+When work slows down, Ruby relies on her Social Security check, Buddy's disability check, her union pension, and food stamps to get by.